jesusprz24/e-commerce-backend/README.md

     - `npm init`
     - `npm i mysql2`
     - `npm i sequelize`
-    - npm i dotenv`
+    - `npm i dotenv`
 3. Run the command `mysql -u root -p
 4. Enter password
 5. Then npm run seed

 # Usage
-This will be used for a backend E commerce website, to make it presentable and to complete with other E commerce websites.
+This will be used for a backend E commerce website, to make it presentable and to compete with other E commerce websites.

 # Technology Used
 - Node.js